example-DMS-plans/examples/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Created in association with Working Group to Create Guidance Materials for NIH Data Management and Sharing Plans.

 The example DMP directory was compiled from researchers, institutions, libraries and workgroups who shared their data management plans online from 2012-2022.
 This directory is intended to help researchers comply